mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2021b/README.md

 |---------------|----------------|----------------|----------------|----------------|
 | MATLAB R2021b |  R2020a | R2020b | R2021a |  R2021b |

+## Is Lightweight Directory Access Protocol (LDAP) authentication supported?
+LDAP authentication is not supported when MATLAB Web App Server is deployed to cloud platforms.
+LDAP authentication is only supported in on-prem settings.

 # Enhancement Request
 Provide suggestions for additional features or capabilities using the following link: https://www.mathworks.com/cloud/enhancement-request.html